 Companies should understand the types of ad fraud scams to stay vigilant:

 Cybercriminals use Ad injections to replace existing ads with their own through malicious software.
 These fraudulent ads can carry malicious software, disrupt company websites, or advertise without paying.

-Similar to ‘Cookie Stuffing,’ Click Spam is when a cybercriminal fake clicks to receive a commission from a company.
+Similar to ‘Cookie Stuffing,’ click spam is when a cybercriminal fakes clicks to receive a commission from a company.

 3. Client-side Attacks

 Client-side attacks are when companies download malicious content that allows hackers access to company systems and data.

 Client-side attacks are initiated by users within a company that takes the bait from hackers.
 The best way to defend against these attacks is to educate employees to watch out for malicious links, downloads, and other harmful software that could initiate a client-side attack.

 To protect your operations and GTM strategies from Client-side attacks, companies should be aware of the following tactics: